What is a

 - For many participants, group membership provides benefits which go beyond the support for their condition.
 These benefits include friendship and emotional support, increased self-esteem, improved communication skills etc.

 Tips for New Groups

-(If group members are unclear there can be problems later on.
-It is important that everyone is in agreement about why the group exists.
-Generally groups exist for mutual support and information sharing, but can also be for advocacy, fundraising, research, lobbying, community education, campaigning for change, providing services to members or a combination of any or all of the above.)
+If group members are unclear, there can be problems later on.
+Everyone must be in agreement about why the group exists.
+Generally, groups exist for mutual support and information sharing.
+Still, they can also be for advocacy, fundraising, research, lobbying, community education, campaigning for change, providing services to members or a combination of any or all of the above.